-Implication: If this erratum occurs, the MCA information captured in the IA32 MCi ADDR and IA32_MCi_MISC registers may not correspond to the reported machine-check error, even though the ADDRV and MISCV are asserted.
+Implication: If this erratum occurs, the MCA information captured in the IA32\MCi\ADDR

-Status: For the steppings affected, see the Summary Table of Changes.
-S68 With Trap Flag (TF) asserted, FP instruction that triggers unmasked FP Exception may take single step trap before retirement of instruction Problem: If an FP instruction generates an unmasked exception with the EFLAGS.TF = 1, it is possible for external events to occur, including a transition to a lower power state.
+S68 With Trap Flag (TF) asserted, FP instruction that triggers unmasked FP it is possible for external events to occur, including a transition to a lower power state.
 When resuming from a lower power state, it may be possible to take the single step trap before the execution of the original FP instruction completes.